 Comfort formulas are often made with a reduced lactose content, hydrolyzed milk proteins, and prebiotic galactooligosaccharides (GOS).
 If your little one is dealing with any of these issues it is important to discuss them with your pediatrician to rule out any potential illnesses.

 As your baby grows, so do their nutritional needs.
-Formulas are curated to accommodate these changes and are offered in a range of stages.
+European formulas are staged to accommodate these changes and are offered in a range of stages.
 Just as the composition of breast milk changes with a growing baby, so does the composition of the formula.
 This ensures that the ingredients are adjusted to provide age-appropriate nutrients for your little one.

 Per European regulation, they are divided into infant milk, follow-on milk, and growing-up milk which is suitable for toddlers.